 No matter the type of eating disorder you have, finding a treatment center that can help diagnose and treat your underlying symptoms can help speed up your recovery.
 As eating disorders in adolescents, adults, and more become more prevalent, learning all you can about eating disorder symptoms, causes, and risk factors can help people get the treatment they need.

 Aster Springs has provided our patients with the personalized treatment plans and therapies they need for their recovery journey.
-If you or someone you love currently suffers from an eating disorder, please don’t hesitate to reach out to us at 801-415-7603 or complete our contact form.
+If you or someone you love currently suffers from an eating disorder, please don’t hesitate to find the location nearest you.
 Our compassionate team is ready to hear from you and help you through our admissions process to get you the help you need.